alhog/LanguageTransformer/README.md

 **Sentence Meanings:** Define what each type of sentence in your language means.
 This could involve defining how the meanings of individual phrases combine to form the meaning of the sentence.

+**Defining sentence meanings is a key part of creating the semantics of your new language.**

+*Here are some steps you might consider:*

+1. **Define Sentence Types**: Decide on the different types of sentences that will exist in your language (e.g., declarative, interrogative, imperative, exclamatory, etc.).
+Define the rules for how these different types of sentences can be formed and used.

+2. **Define Sentence Functions**: Decide on the functions that sentences can serve in a discourse.
+For example, a sentence can make a statement, ask a question, give an order, or express an emotion.

+3. **Handle Ambiguity**: Some sentences may have multiple possible meanings.
+You'll need to decide how to handle these cases in your language.
+This could involve defining rules for choosing between multiple possible meanings, or it could involve allowing the ambiguity to remain.

+4. **Contextual Factors**: The meaning of a sentence can often depend on contextual factors.
+You'll need to decide how to handle these cases in your language.
+This could involve things like how the meaning can change based on the speaker, the listener, the time, the place, etc.

 **Pragmatics:** Define how context can change the meaning of a word, phrase, or sentence.
 This could involve things like how the meaning can change based on the speaker, the listener, the time, the place, etc.

 **Ambiguity Resolution:** Define how ambiguities in meaning should be resolved.
 This could involve defining rules for choosing between multiple possible meanings, or it could involve allowing the ambiguity to remain.